Mary Gibbs (actress)

 Mary Gibbs is an American voice actress and YouTuber.
-She is best known for voicing the human toddler Boo in the Pixar animated film Monsters, Inc. (2001).
+She is best known for voicing Boo in the Pixar animated film Monsters, Inc. (2001).

 Life and career

 Mary Gibbs was born in Pasadena, California, to Pixar director and story artist Rob Gibbs (1964–2020) and his wife Susan (née Hollands).
 One of the production babies listed in the film credits of Toy Story 2 (1999) is Mary; Rob Gibbs was the story artist for that film.

 As Gibbs was a toddler at the time she was recorded as the voice of Boo in Monsters, Inc., her parents helped the crew simulate scenarios that would elicit the required audio reactions that would be her lines; recording was difficult nevertheless because she would run all over the Pixar office.
 When Pixar's Inside Out (2015) was in production, the audio recordings of Gibbs' screams as Boo were reused for baby Riley.
 As a teenager, Gibbs suffered from scoliosis before she had surgery in 2012 to fix it.